Depression Symptoms in Women (Part 2 of 3)

 - Symptoms of depression in women can even present themselves in a more physical way.
 Headaches or aches and pains in the joints and muscles may occur with depression.
 Cramps and digestive problems may also occur.

 - Thoughts of suicide or attempts to commit suicide are the most severe and dangerous of depression symptoms in women.
 Three times as many women as men attempt suicide in the United States each year.
 If you find yourself having thoughts of suicide, it is important to seek help for your depression immediately.

-Destination Hope: The Women’s Program offers effective dual diagnosis treatment specifically for women in order to treat all of the issues a woman is suffering from in the way that best benefits her.
+Destination Hope offers effective dual diagnosis treatment specifically for women in order to treat all of the issues a woman is suffering from in the way that best benefits her.